ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Beagle Screen View Controller.md

 The `BeagleScreenViewController` is a class that **controls** how views will be presented at the application.
 It works exactly as a `UIViewController`.

-## how to use it?
+## How to use it?

-Create an object with a BeagleScreenViewController type listing a screenType on its initialization, that could be done in three ways:
+Create an object with a BeagleScreenViewController type listing a screenType on its initialization, there are three ways this can be done:

 * **1. Remote:** Receives an URL with a server-driven component.
 If there was an error when loading your server-driven screen, an optional fallback view can be configured, which would be a screen build on the frontend.
 You can also configure a header through `additionalData` parameter.